 We are also thrilled to have Janis Brenner as our master teacher to guide the creation of these new works.
 Dance faculty at The Juilliard School, Artistic Director of Janis Brenner & Dancers, Bessie winner, 25-year member of Meredith Monk’s ensemble, and recipient of numerous grants and awards throughout a distinguished career, Ms. Brenner is in the unique position of being a tremendously accomplished artist in both dance and music disciplines.
 For more information, please visit http://www.janisbrenner.com/

 THE APPLICATION IS NOW CLOSED.
 THANK YOU FOR YOUR INTEREST!

-Ongoing opportunity for composers
+Composer List: an ongoing opportunity for composers